 - Healthcare apps.
 Patients often need their doctor’s consultation quickly, thus, chatting in real-time is an effective solution.

 - Enterprise apps.
 A live chat can be a channel of quick communication and on-the-fly discussion between enterprise employees regardless of where they are located geographically.

 Since most mobile devices are now GPS-enabled, it is easy to share your exact location via any messenger app or social platform.
 You can either share the geographic coordinates of your location, the address or the name of the place if it can be resolved.

 - Taxi apps.
 In a taxi booking app, users can monitor the taxi position on the map and follow its movement.
 At the time of booking, they can find the drivers that are in their vicinity.
 The drivers, in their turn, can build routes to their customers from their current position and calculate the time they need to reach them.

 - Delivery apps.
-With location tracking, users can follow their order moving to their place and evaluate the ETA.
+With location tracking, users can follow their orders moving to their place and evaluate the ETA.

 - Logistics apps.
 For logistics companies, location tracking is a useful tool to find where all their vehicles and cargo are at any given moment in time.

 Collaboration apps allow several users to work together on the same project in real-time.
 Google Docs is the first thing that comes to mind when real-time multi-user collaboration is mentioned.
 Google Docs is definitely the most popular among collaboration apps, but any enterprise can implement an internal custom solution tailored to its specific requirements.